 Reception: Siparos, Paros

-Wedding favours: Local honey for guests to take home, with a koboloi (Greek worry beads).
+Wedding favors: Local honey for guests to take home, with a komboloi (Greek worry beads).